zaaack/foy/README.md

 )
 ```

-Or, you can pass options to customize the execution of dependences:
+Dependencies are running serially by default, but you can specific them running concurrently.

+e.g. Passing running options to dependencies.

 ```ts
 task(